Hyghen/Terraform-Demo-Project/README.md

 -- After applying the changes, accessed the container in browser:
 -- http://192.168.1.8:8080

 It showed the nginx welcome page, confirming successful deployment.

 <img width="1116" height="393" alt="Screenshot 2025-08-07 124102" src="https://github.com/user-attachments/assets/e82ed510-3920-43bc-a98d-7afc7fbad2b7" />

-📂 Files in This Project

--- main.tf – Terraform configuration to pull the image and run the container.

 💡 What I Learned